mata-ashutosh/MultipleRegressionAssignment/README.md

 In such an attempt, BoomBikes aspires to understand the demand for shared bikes among the people after this ongoing quarantine situation ends across the nation due to Covid-19.
 They have planned this to prepare themselves to cater to the people's needs once the situation gets better all around and stand out from other service providers and make huge profits.

-# Final Recommendations for the company after detailed analysis:
+# Final Recommendations for the company
 - The months - Jan , Jul , Sep , Nov , Dec should be considered by the company as they have a higher demand as compared to other months.
 - With an increase in temperature the demand also increases, hence it should keep track of the weather conditions.
 - During the Winter season the demand rises, hence it should be well prepared to meet the high demand.